maho3/ltu-ili/README.md

 # ltu-ili

-The [Learning the Universe](https://www.learning-the-universe.org/) Implicit Likelihood Inference (LtU-ILI) pipeline is a framework for applying simulation-based inference methods to constrain posteriors on cosmological parameters using astronomical survey data.
+The [Simons Collaboration on Learning the Universe](https://www.learning-the-universe.org/) Implicit Likelihood Inference (LtU-ILI) pipeline is a framework for applying simulation-based inference methods to constrain posteriors on cosmological parameters using astronomical survey data.
 The code is currently built to analyze spectroscopic surveys of the universe's Large-Scale Structure (LSS), such as SDSS-BOSS.

+## Documentation
+The documentation for this project can be found [at this link](https://ltu-ili.readthedocs.io/en/latest/)

 ## Installing
 Follow the instructions detailed in [INSTALL.md](INSTALL.md).